 1. Car Service

-With the convenience of having a car pull up at your doorstep within minutes with apps like Uber, renting a car or even filling up your gas tank is something that people aren't doing as much anymore.
+With the convenience of having a car pull up at your doorstep within minutes with apps like Uber, renting a car or even filling up a gas tank is something that people aren't doing as much of anymore.
 Rides to and from the airport, or to and from the wedding venue, can easily add up, so it's best to split these rides with other guests attending.

 2. A Pre-Wedding Gift

 Heading to the engagement party or even the bridal shower?
 You'll need to carry a gift with you.
-But don't worry about splurging on something that'll break the bank — a pre-wedding gift should be something not too expensive, whether it's off the couple's registry, a bottle of bubbly, or something even homemade.
+But don't worry about splurging on something that'll break the bank; a pre-wedding gift should be something not too expensive, whether it's off the couple's registry, a bottle of bubbly, or even something homemade.